News Story

 What will the on-stage experience be like?

 Audiences will be seated around the edges of the stage.
 These seats are unreserved – you will be shown to your seating location on the day.
-You may be asked to move around the space or change positions during the show depending on the scene.
 On-stage seats will have the closest view and experience of the show.
+There may be occasions when the performers speak to the audience but any interactions will be very minimal.

 Please contact our Box Office team for more information, if you have any specific access requirements you’d like to discuss.